REV. JOHN MOSSOP'S FAMILY

 Courtesy of www.travelfactfile.com/france/riviera/old.cannes/apartment.rental.php

 A Miller, Merchant and Farmer of Spalding, Lincs.
-He married first Janet Mears or Meyers by whom he is said to have had three daughters, two of whom died young.
-After Janet's death he married Sarah Topp having a further 5 children, MARTHA, BENJAMIN, JANE, JOHN and SARAH.
+He married first Janet Meyer in 1826, having two daughters who both died young.
+In 1848, two years after Janet's death, he married Sarah Topp by whom he had a further 5 children, MARTHA, BENJAMIN, JANE, JOHN and SARAH.
 MARTHA was briefly married to Thomas John Clarke before his early death and then married a widowed farmer ROBERT FLETCHER of Weston, Lincs by whom she had five children.
 BENJAMIN married a widow ELEANOR MARY SHORT, nee TOTTERDELL and moved to London.
-They had three daughters.
+They had five daughters.
 Robert and MARTHA FLETCHER are ancestors of John Woodcock.
 BENJAMIN and Eleanor Mary MOSSOP are ancestors of Johanna (Jo) Cox.

 JANE 1803-1868